 Users with complete profiles are 40 times more likely to receive opportunities through LinkedIn.

 Pay special attention to your profile headline because it’s the text that gets shown in search results for LinkedIn and Google.
+Follow this article to learn how to craft a powerful headline.

 Put effort into writing a strong, engaging summary, as it’s one of the first things recruiters/hiring managers see when they visit your profile.
 These tips will help you craft an effective one.